The Right to Know Hazard Identification Sample Clauses

 The Right to Know Hazard Identification.
 The Employer shall identify new or presently used chemicals, substances or equipment present in the work area, including hazards or suspected hazards, precautions and antidotes or procedures to be used following exposure.

-The Right to Know Hazard Identification. (a) The Employer shall identify in writing in all appropriate languages, new or presently used chemi- cals, substances or equipment present in the work area including hazards or suspected hazards, precautions and antidotes or procedures to be followed following exposure.
+The Right to Know Hazard Identification.
+(1) The Employer shall identify in writing in all appropriate languages, new or presently used chemi- cals, substances or equipment present in the work area, including hazards or suspected hazards, precautions and antidotes or procedures to be followed following exposure.
+(2) The Employer shall provide WHMIS training at no cost to the employee.
+Certification shall be a condition of employment.

 Related to The Right to Know Hazard Identification